inagib21/LoanDefault/Read_Me.md

 Model selection and evaluation techniques (e.g., train/test split, cross-validation, hyperparameter tuning)

-Classification models used (e.g., logistic regression, decision trees, random forest, XGBoost)
+Classification models used (logistic regression, decision trees, random forest, XGBoost)

-Performance metrics used to evaluate the models (e.g., accuracy, precision, recall, F1 score, AUC-ROC)
+Performance metrics used to evaluate the models (accuracy, precision, recall, F1 score, AUC-ROC)

 # Results:
+Out of the models that we used.
+The model that we chose to go with was the hypertuned XGBoost model.
+We chose this model

 ### Baseline Logistic Regression:
 ![image](https://user-images.githubusercontent.com/45716414/230751654-c4050c2b-c17e-486e-96dd-9a4883ecf109.png)